 - Owner:Student ServicesWe will accept AP/IB courses for satisfying prerequisites if the student earns college credit for the course(s) from their undergraduate institution.

 - Owner:Student ServicesIt is occasionally possible to audit certain classes.
-In order to audit a course, the instructor must sign the Permission to Audit Request form; an original signature is required.
+In order to audit a course, upload instructor approval in the Permission to Audit Request form.

 - Owner:Student ServicesIf you have taken a college level course that you think may fulfill a prerequisite that has been listed as a deficiency, you should submit to us a letter or email identifying the course name and number and also send a syllabus for the course.
 Send to email@example.com.
 To prove successful completion of the prerequisite you must also submit an official transcript to the Office of Student Services.